Religious nationalism: Jewish nationalism

+Some scholars have argued that Jewish religious nationalism has roots that predate the modern era.
+Anthony D. Smith, a historical sociologist and the founder of the ethnosymbolist school in nationalism studies, wrote that the case of the Jews in the late Second Temple period "must make us wary of pronouncing too readily against the possibility of the nation, and even a form of religious nationalism, before the onset of modernity."

 Religious Zionism is an ideology that combines Zionism and Orthodox Judaism.
 Before the establishment of the State of Israel, most Religious Zionists were observant Jews who supported Zionist efforts to rebuild a Jewish state in the Land of Israel.
 After the Six-Day War, and the capture of the West Bank, right-wing supporters of the Religious Zionist movement integrated themselves into Israeli nationalism and they eventually founded a new movement which evolved into Neo-Zionism, the ideology of Neo-Zionism revolves around three pillars: the Land of Israel, the People of Israel, and the Torah of Israel.

 Nationalism in modern paganism

 Paganism resurfaces as a topic of fascination in 18th to 19th-century Romanticism, in particular in the context of the literary Viking revivals, which portrayed historical Celtic, Slavic and Germanic polytheists as noble savages.

 Romanticist interest in non-classical antiquity coincided with the rise of Romantic nationalism and the rise of the nation state in the context of the 1848 revolutions, leading to the creation of national epics and national myths for the various newly formed states.
 Pagan or folkloric topics were also common in the musical nationalism of the period.

 Organisations such as the Armanen-Orden represent significant developments in neo-pagan esotericism and Ariosophy after World War II, but they do not all constitute forms of Nazi esotericism.
 Some northern European neopagan groups, such as Theods, Ásatrúarfélagið, and Viðartrúar, have explicitly stated that neo-Nazism is not common among their members.
+Despite this, pagan symbols are commonly appropriated by ultra-nationalists, as seen with the Unite the Right rally in 2017.